 At this moment the elected seats of the National Council mainly go to the RND (about 83.3 percent), FLN (10.4 percent), FFS (Front of Socialist Forces 4.1 percent) and Hamas/HMS/MSP (Movement for a Peaceful Society 2.1 percent).
 The last election of the National Council took place in December 2003.

 The president of the National Council is Adbelkader Bensalah.
-Women represent 5.5 percent of the total members of the Council.
 The National Council is a legislative branch and must approve any law approved by the National Assembly with a three-quarters majority.

 |Party||Seats in Parliament|